The Bridge - Empower, Mobilise, Act

 Women Wave Project

-But this journey is about much more than reaching a destination.
-By choosing to cross the ocean under sail, we’re creating a symbolic bridge between continents — and sending a strong message about ocean protection, climate justice, and the need to slow down.
+This project goes far beyond a simple journey.
+By choosing to cross the ocean under sail, we wanted to build a symbolic bridge between continents and send a powerful message about ocean protection, climate justice and the need to slow down.

-Along the way, our boat will become a space for learning, exchange, and creativity.
-It will host conversations around inclusive climate solutions, and serve as a platform for video storytelling.
+Throughout the journey, our boat will become a space for learning, exchange and creativity.
+It will host discussions on inclusive climate solutions and serve as a platform for video stories.

-We’ll explore the role of women in the climate fight, question how visible they really are in this space, and connect different movements — from feminism to environmental justice.
+We will explore the role of women in the fight against climate change, examine their actual visibility in this field, and connect different movements, from feminism to environmental justice.

 **Why cop30 ?**